Fibre broadband can seem like a confusing topic, especially with acronyms like FTTP, FTTC, or FTTH that appear so similar.

 Unravelling the confusion and finding the best fibre technology for your needs is simpler than it seems.
 So, let’s break down these acronyms and then explore them in more detail:

-FTTH stands for ‘Fibre-To-The-Home’.
+FTTH stands for ‘Fibre-to-the-Home’.

 This setup means fibre-optic cables run directly into a home.
 This term is also often used interchangeably with ‘100% full fibre’ and ‘full fibre’, which refers to the technology that allows us to offer such incredible speeds on our home broadband packages.